-If you missed the Great American Eclipse of 2017, your chance to see another total solar eclipse is approaching: The next one happens in under three months on April 20, 2023.
+If you missed the Great American Eclipse of 2017, your chance to see another total solar eclipse is approaching: The next one happens in just three months on April 20, 2023.

 Fortunately or unfortunately, depending on how much you love to travel, the best views of this eclipse will be from Indonesia, East Timor, and the Indian Ocean off the coast of Western Australia.
 And that means one of the best ways to see the spectacle is on the water.